fbpx

 This program and those like it focus on how exercise physiology, biomechanics, motor control, athletic-injury prevention, and sport psychology can improve people’s lives and maximize athletic performance.
 Students learn to use research-backed concepts to:

-• design and perform assessments
+• Design and perform assessments

-• collect and interpret data
+• Collect and interpret data

-• evaluate outcomes
+• Evaluate outcomes

-• create effective interventions and training plans
+• Create effective interventions and training plans

 Students build valuable professional skills through interactive sessions with instructors and their peers.
 Coursework, like that at UF’s online M.S. in Applied Physiology and Kinesiology, champion teamwork, ethical behavior, cultural sensitivity, professional conduct, and professional communication.